acoustep/acoutips/README.md

 Many of the features are still in development so please feel free to check out the master branch if you are in need of something for production usage.

 ## To do (from previous version)
-* responsive tooltips
 * offsets
+* responsive vertical

 ## Implemented Improvements
 * Calling the plugin with class names as well as identifiers
 * Better/more positioning options
 * Plugin call with no parameters
+* Transitional effects
+* responsive horizontal

 ## Intended Improvements
 * Tidying up code
-* Transitional effects
 * Prettier default styling
 * An option to click off to hide tooltip